-In general, the broader the CDSD the more efficient the collision-coalescence process, since hydrometeor particles of various sizes are present in the atmosphere.
+In general, the broader the CDSD is, the more efficient the collision-coalescence process will be, since hydrometeor particles of various sizes are present in the atmosphere.
 Hence the shape parameter perturbation of the CDSD affects the cloud lifetime and raindrop growth as well.
-The importance of CDSD on precipitation forecasts has been evaluated by means of idealised simulations (e.g. Igel and van den Heever, 2017a).
+The importance of the CDSD on precipitation forecasts has been evaluated by means of idealised simulations (e.g. Igel and van den Heever, 2017a).
 Recently, Barthlott et al. (2022a, b) showed that narrowing of the CDSD can produce almost as large a variation in precipitation as a CCN increase from maritime to polluted conditions in realistic simulations.

 The ultimate impact of various uncertainties described above varies greatly depending on the prevailing flow conditions.
 A successful approach to classify convective precipitation regimes is to focus on the strength and type of forcing that is driving convection.
-An objective measure for such a classification constitutes the convective adjustment time scale τ_c that provides a time scale over which CAPE (Convective Available Potential Energy) is consumed by precipitation.
+An objective measure for such a classification constitutes the convective adjustment timescale $\tau{\rm c}$ that provides a timescale over which CAPE (convective available potential energy) is consumed by precipitation.
 In strong synoptic forcing situations, when ascending motions caused by the synoptic-scale flow lead to precipitation and the continuously produced CAPE is consumed immediately, the regime is in a kind of equilibrium, in which τ_c attains small values.
-On the other hand, in a weak synoptic forcing situation, CAPE accumulates until local phenomena that can initiate convection occurs and precipitation shows an intermittent character.
+On the other hand, in a weak synoptic forcing situation, CAPE accumulates until local phenomena that can initiate convection occur and precipitation shows an intermittent character.
 In this situation, τ_c can temporarily increase, especially before the initiation of convective precipitation in the afternoon.
 The strength of the synoptic control is found to influence the predictability and the impact of different types of perturbations on precipitation (Flack et al., 2016, 2018; Keil et al., 2019; Weyn and Durran, 2019).

-The goal of the present study is to estimate the relative importance of microphysical uncertainties on precipitation in the presence of IBC uncertainties conditional on different synoptic control across central Europe.
-The microphysical perturbations comprise three different aerosol concentrations and three different shape parameters governing the cloud droplet size distribution (CDSD).
-We conduct 180-member ensemble experiments using an operational convective-scale NWP system for five days in August 2020 during different weather conditions.
+The goal of the present study is to estimate the relative importance of microphysical uncertainties of precipitation in the presence of IBC uncertainties conditional on different synoptic control across central Europe.
+The microphysical perturbations comprise three different aerosol concentrations and three different shape parameters governing the CDSD.
+We conduct 180-member ensemble experiments using an operational convective-scale NWP system for 5 d in August 2020 during different weather conditions.
 Specifically, the following research questions are addressed in this study:

-- What is the relative impact of individual and combined microphysical uncertainties on convective precipitation forecasts at different spatial and temporal scales? - How weather regime dependent is that impact?

-- What is the impact on convective clouds and does the impact on cloud content translate into a comparable impact on precipitation?
+- What is the relative impact of individual and combined microphysical uncertainties on convective precipitation forecasts at different spatial and temporal scales? - How dependent on the weather regime is that impact? - What is the impact on convective clouds and does the impact on cloud content translate into a comparable impact on precipitation?

-In the remainder of the paper, we present the numerical model and the experimental design that allows for the examination of the relative impact based on different subsampling approaches (Section 2).
-Following the description and classification of the weather situations in Section 3 we present results of precipitation forecasts and different spatiotemporal scales in the next

-Section.
-This is complemented by a brief discussion of the relative impact on cloud and rain water contents.
-Before concluding with a summary in Section 5 we present aggregated results encompassing five cases.
+In the remainder of the paper, we present the numerical model and the experimental design that allow for the examination of the relative impact based on different sub-sampling approaches (Sect.
+2).
+Following the description and classification of the weather situations in Sect.
+3 we present results of precipitation forecasts and different spatio-temporal scales in the next section.
+This is complemented by a brief discussion about the relative impact on cloud and rainwater contents.
+Before concluding with a summary in Sect.
+5 we present aggregated results encompassing five cases.

-2 Model and Experimental design
+2 Model and experimental design

-5 2.1 Model description
+2.1 Model description